Vientiane province: Landmarks

-There are numerous caves in the province, especially in the Vang Vieng area.
+There are caves in the province, especially in the Vang Vieng area.
 Of note are the Patang, Patho Nokham, Vangxang and Tham Chang Caves.
-Vangxang Cave, also known as Elephant Court, contains the remains of an ancient sanctuary which preexisted the Lane Xang Kingdom, and contains five pink sandstone sculptures and two great Buddha images.
-Vang Vieng contains several Buddhist temples dated to the 16th and 17th centuries; among them Wat Si Vieng Song (Wat That), Wat Kang and Wat Si Sum are of note.
-Ecotourism is a significant contributor to the provincial economy, and Adventure Lao manages a kayaking operation on the Nam Song River, Nam Ngum River and the Nam Lik River, which enables tourists to pass many villages.
+Vangxang Cave, also known as Elephant Court, contains the remains of a sanctuary which preexisted the Lane Xang Kingdom, and contains 5 pink sandstone sculptures and 2 Buddha images.
+Vang Vieng contains Buddhist temples dated to the 16th and 17th centuries; among them Wat Si Vieng Song (Wat That), Wat Kang and Wat Si Sum are of note.
+Ecotourism is a contributor to the provincial economy, and Adventure Lao manages a kayaking operation on the Nam Song River, Nam Ngum River and the Nam Lik River, which enables tourists to pass villages.
 There is an artificial lake near the village of Ban Sivilay village with a protected bird habitat.
 Also of note is Ban Ilai market in Muang Naxaithong, which sells basketry, pottery and other traditional crafts.

-Famous water falls seen in Phu Khao Khuay are Tat Xai (which has seven cascades), further downstream the Pha Xai (40 m fall) and Tat Luek.
+Water falls seen in Phu Khao Khuay are Tat Xai (which has 7 cascades), further downstream the Pha Xai (40 m fall) and Tat Luek.

-Wat Pha Bhat Phonson at Tha Pha Baht is a rocky formation where Buddha foot prints, reclining Buddha and a monastery with large ornamented stupa (built in 1933) are worshipped.
+Wat Pha Bhat Phonson at Tha Pha Baht is a rocky formation where Buddha foot prints, reclining Buddha and a monastery with ornamented stupa (built in 1933) are worshipped.

-Ban Pako village in the midst of thick forests, 55 km away from Vientiane has eco-lodges created over a 40 ha forest preserve, which is a tourist attraction.
+Ban Pako village in the midst of forests, 55 km away from Vientiane has eco-lodges created over a 40 ha forest preserve, which is a tourist attraction.
 The houses in this village are made of bamboo thatch at an isolated location stated to have been a settlement 2000 years ago which has been attested by archaeological finds of artifacts.
-A wat and a water fall are also located here.
+A wat and a water fall are located here.